apple/swift-log/Sources/Logging/Docs.docc/Proposals/SLG-0004-metadata-value-attributes.md

 ### Introduction

 Introduce an extensible mechanism for attaching per-value attributes to metadata.
 The core `Logging` module provides the protocol and storage.
-Attribute packages define concrete attributes using the `MetadataAttributeKey` protocol.
+Attribute packages define concrete attributes using the `Logger.MetadataValueAttributes.Attribute` protocol.

 ### Motivation